-As management of the Tobacco Settlement Authority (the "Authority"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the years ended June 30, 2012 and 2011.
-This overview and analysis is required by accounting principles generally accepted in the United States of America ("GAAP") in Governmental Accounting Standards Board Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments ("GASB 34").
+As management of the Tobacco Settlement Authority (the "Authority"), we offer readers of the Authority's financial statements this narrative overview and analysis of the financial activities of the Authority for the years ended June 30, 2013 and 2012.
+This overview and analysis is required by accounting principles generally accepted in the United States of America ("GAAP") and the Governmental Accounting Standards Board ("GASB").